Health Information and Tools > Patient Care Handouts > Percutaneous Endoscopic Gastrostomy in Children: What to Expect at Home

 PEG is a procedure to make an opening between the skin of your child's belly and stomach.
 The doctor put a thin tube called a gastrostomy tube (also called a G-tube, PEG tube, or feeding tube) into your child's stomach through the opening.
 The tube can put liquid nutrition, fluid, and medicines directly into the stomach.
 The tube also may be used to drain liquid or air from the stomach.

 Your child's belly may feel sore for several days.
-The doctor will give your child pain medicine for this.
 It will take about a week for the skin around the feeding tube to heal.
 Your child may have some yellowish mucus where the feeding tube comes out of the belly.
 This is normal.
 It's not a sign of infection.

 You will need to learn how to use and care for your child's feeding tube.
 Your doctor may recommend that you have a nurse or dietitian visit you at home to help you get started with the feeding tube.